NeatU CSS Framework

 <h2 class="tc-azure no-mar">An Azure Colored Heading.</h2>

-<a href="#link" class="tc-mint-green">A mint green link.</a>
+<a href="#link" class="tc-green">A mint green link.</a>

 <p class="tc-ember-red">For instance, here is a paragraph with ember red text.
 Multiple <code>span</code> elements within it have <span class="tc-azure">azure color</span>, <span class="tc-mint-green">mint green color</span>, and <span class="tc-ruby">ruby color</span>.</p>